In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Discussion

-The findings of this study provide a proof-of-concept for integrating a priori uncertainty modeling into numerically simulated dDBS optimization.
-When relevant sources of uncertainty, such as anatomical variability, conductivity inhomogeneities, or lead placement deviations, are known or can be estimated, the L1L1 method might be employed to improve the focality and directionality of stimulation, enabling more selective targeting of desired structures while reducing activation in surrounding regions.
-In clinical practice, such improvements might lead to more personalized and effective treatment strategies, enhancing therapeutic precision, and minimizing side effects \cite{fasano2021experience}.
+Overall, the findings provide a proof-of-concept for integrating {\em a priori} uncertainty modeling into numerically simulated DBS optimization.
+When sources of uncertainty, such as anatomical variability, conductivity inhomogeneities, or lead placement deviations, are known or estimated, the L1L1 method can improve focality and directionality of stimulation, enabling more selective targeting of desired structures while minimizing off-target activation.
+Such improvements have the potential to enhance therapeutic precision and reduce side effects in clinical practice \cite{fasano2021experience}.